Bengal Renaissance: Science

 Jagadish Chandra Bose was one of the fathers of radio science.

 Satyendra Nath Bose was one of the pioneers of quantum mechanics.

-Prafulla Chandra Ray was an eminent Bengali chemist, educationist, historian, industrialist and philanthropist.
+Prafulla Chandra Ray was an eminent Bengali chemist, educationist, historian, industrialist, and philanthropist.

 During the Bengal Renaissance, science was integrated into the broader intellectual and educational reforms.
-Institutions such as Presidency University,Calcutta Medical College, the University of Calcutta, and the IACS were pivotal in spreading modern scientific thought in British India.
-Lectures, Bengali-language textbooks, and the establishment of high schools such as the Hindu School contributed to making science more accessible to urban and upper middle-class families.
+Institutions such as Presidency University, Calcutta Medical College, the University of Calcutta, and the IACS were pivotal in spreading modern scientific thought in British India.
+Lectures, Bengali-language textbooks, and the establishment of high schools such as the Hindu School contributed to making science more accessible to urban and upper-middle-class families.

 Major advancements were made during this time by scientists such as Satyendra Nath Bose, Ashutosh Mukherjee, Prasanta Chandra Mahalanobis, Anil Kumar Gain, Prafulla Chandra Ray, Debendra Mohan Bose, Jagadish Chandra Bose, Jnan Chandra Ghosh, Gopal Chandra Bhattacharya, Kishori Mohan Bandyopadhyay, Jnanendra Nath Mukherjee, Sisir Kumar Mitra, Upendranath Brahmachari, and Meghnad Saha, among others.

-Jagadish Chandra Bose (1858–1937) was a polymath: a physicist, biologist, botanist, archaeologist, and writer of science fiction.
+Jagadish Chandra Bose (1858–1937) was a polymath: a physicist, biologist, botanist, archaeologist, and science fiction writer.
 He pioneered the investigation of radio and microwave optics, made very significant contributions to botany, and laid the foundations of experimental science in the Indian subcontinent.
-He is considered one of the fathers of radio science, and is also considered the father of Bengali science fiction.
+He is considered one of the fathers of radio science and is also considered the father of Bengali science fiction.
 He also invented the crescograph.

 Arts

-Satyajit Ray was an Indian motion-picture director, writer, and illustrator who brought the Indian cinema to world recognition with Pather Panchali.He was one of the pioneers of Parallel Cinema.
+Satyajit Ray was an Indian motion-picture director, writer, and illustrator who brought Indian cinema to world recognition with Pather Panchali.
+He was one of the pioneers of parallel cinema.

 The Bengal School of Art was an art movement and a style of Indian painting that originated in Bengal and flourished throughout British India in the early 20th century.
-Also known as 'Indian style of painting' in its early days, it was associated with Indian nationalism (swadeshi) and led by Abanindranath Tagore.
+Also known as the 'Indian style of painting' in its early days, it was associated with Indian nationalism (swadeshi) and led by Abanindranath Tagore.

 Following the influence of Indian spiritual ideas in the West, the British art teacher Ernest Binfield Havell attempted to reform the teaching methods at the Calcutta School of Art by encouraging students to imitate Mughal miniatures.
 This caused controversy, leading to a strike by students and complaints from the local press, including from nationalists who considered it to be a retrogressive move.
 Havell was supported by the artist Abanindranath Tagore.